 Before you jump into mediation, you should know your rights and what a court is likely to do.

-At Diamond Divorce Law, located in McHenry, Illinois, we can help you prepare for matters that need to go to mediation.
+At Diamond Legal, located in McHenry, Illinois, we can help you prepare for matters that need to go to mediation.

 Mediation in a Divorce